AleksLi1/Global_Growth_Trend_Timing/README.md

 # Global Growth Trend Timing Model

-This project is an adaptation of the GTT model which i found [here](https://decodingmarkets.com/growth-trend-timing-with-us-stocks/).
+This project is an adaptation of the GTT model which I found [here](https://decodingmarkets.com/growth-trend-timing-with-us-stocks/).

 The GTT model combines price momentum and economic data.
 It can be described as follows: